 On January 24, leading experts on race, public interest, and family law issued a harsh critique of the current child welfare system, with a call for its abolition, in a panel discussion at the first-ever Elie Hirschfeld Symposium on Child Welfare.
 The symposium was named in honor of a recent gift by Elie Hirschfeld ’74, which also established a fellowship at the NYU Law Family Defense Clinic.

-Panelists included Professors Khiara Bridges, associate dean for Equity, Justice, and Engagement at Boston University School of Law and author of Reproducing Race; Dorothy Roberts, founding director of the Program on Race, Science, and Society at the University of Pennsylvania; and NYU Law’s Peggy Cooper Davis, John S. R. Shad Professor of Lawyering and former judge of the Family Court of the State of New York.
+Panelists included Professors Khiara Bridges, associate dean for Equity, Justice, and Engagement at Boston University School of Law and author of Reproducing Race; Dorothy Roberts, founding director of the Program on Race, Science, and Society at the University of Pennsylvania; and NYU Law’s Peggy Cooper Davis, John S. R. Shad Professor of Lawyering and Ethics and former judge of the Family Court of the State of New York.
 The event was moderated by Chris Gottlieb ’97, co-director of the Family Defense Clinic, which co-sponsored the event with the Review of Law and Social Change.

 The current child welfare system is based on a view of poverty as an ethical shortcoming, said Bridges, and it fails to acknowledge the systemic structures of poverty that impact black and brown communities.
 “The moral construction of poverty is the idea that people are poor because something is wrong with them,” said Bridges.